 Service providers are increasingly targeting this part of the enterprise market with software defined wide area networking (SD-WAN) services to connect branch offices and other fixed locations to the corporate network to enable higher quality real-time applications such as videoconferencing and other high bandwidth unified communications and collaboration applications

-To ensure the high quality experiences expected of these can be delivered, service providers will need to be able to monitor their 5G networks to assure SD-WAN services.
-This is a complex undertaking that is likely to span several different types of network transport encompassing 5G, 4G, MPLS and commodity internet connections.
-All will need to be continually assessed so the performance required has maximized availability.
+To ensure the high quality experiences expected of these can be delivered, service providers will need to be able to monitor their 5G networks and services to assure SD-WAN.

 A further challenge is that SD-WAN services are not comparable in terms of revenue to leased lines or dedicated VPN capacity so the cost of operating them must be carefully controlled.
 The good news here is that, because 5G is a virtualized environment, software – or virtual – instrumentation to assure the network, providing intelligent visibility into the performance of individual services over the different network types.